hellbox/srob-migration/content/reviews/please-note-that-we-didnt-publish-this-review-at-420.md

 name = "Please note that we didn't publish this review at 4:20" title = "Please note that we didn't publish this review at 4:20" dek = "David Schmader's new book about weed is here.
 Is it worth cracking?
 What if you're a weed expert?
-What if you're a weed newbie?" facebookauto = "David Schmader's new book about weed is here.
+What if you're a weed newbie?" type = "Review"facebookauto = "David Schmader's new book about weed is here.
 We turned to subject expert, and marijuana journalist, Al Olson to give us his take." twitterauto = "We turned to @alolson59 to peek inside @davidschmader's new book about weed." reviews_byline = ["writers/al-olson.md"] reviews_books = ["books/weed-the-users-guide.md"]